 Welcome to Podcast Episode 62: Using Food Therapy To Help Your Dog Live a Healthier Life With Dr. Judy Morgan of Naturally Healthy Pets.
-On this episode, we’re taking a deep dive into what we feed our pets and how certain foods can impact your dog’s health and even be used as part of cancer treatment.
+On this episode, we’re taking a deep dive into what we feed our pets and how certain foods can impact your dog’s health and even be used as part of a treatment for dogs with cancer.

 *Update: I’m excited to share that this episode has been recognized as an award nominee in the category of Excellence in Radio, Podcast or other Audio by the Dog Writers Association of America for their 2019 awards.